Police responding to reported active shooter at North Carolina high school

-HAMPSTEAD, N.C. — Authorities in North Carolina have responded to reports of an active shooter at a high school.
+HAMPSTEAD, N.C. — Authorities in North Carolina said a reported active shooter at a high school was actually a malfunctioning water heater.

-Capt.
-James Rowell with the Pender County Sheriff's Office tells WECT-TV that the scene at Topsail High School remains active, and there were no immediate reports of injuries Friday.
+News reports quoted Pender County emergency management director Tom Collins as saying that noise from the water heater was taken for the sound of gunfire at Topsail High School in Hampstead on Friday morning.

-Pender County Schools said it was "taking all precautions" and its campuses on the eastern side of the county were on lockdown.
-It told staff at Topsail Elementary, Topsail Middle and Topsail High to report to Lowe's Foods in a tweet.
+The earlier report of shots fired provoked a massive response by law enforcement and caused the school district to reroute buses and put schools on lockdown.

 Reports of an active shooter came in around 6:30 a.m.
 According to Topsail High School's website, school begins at 8:30 a.m.